platowski/de-test-app/README.md

 -   Poetry

 Installation:
+-   `make init` //warning: api key pushed to repo, should be moved i.e. to AWS SSM
 -   `make build`
 -   to set up Python env for IDE to work properly, run `poetry install` from main directory